dmiau/Personalized-Compass/Compass[transparent]/README.txt

 3.3.2015
 -------------------------------------------------------------------
 ***** Done
-- update wedge algorithm so there is a fixed intrusion
+- update wedge algorithm so there is a fixed intrusion [3:28PM]
+- Investigate wedge intrusion, legs, etc. (morning)
+-  infer the location corresponding to the displayed map, or estimate the location and orientation of an off-screen object.
+* compass cannot be moved in the watch mode
+- watch mode issues
+* scale in the watch mode?
+[4:30PM]

 ***** Working
 - test mode - color coded the object of interest